-This study relies on our dataset containing graph measurements of 2800 graphs.
-We have collected 100-100 real networks from four domains, and then for each network, we generated 6 additional graphs with fitted network models.
-In this section, we detail the composition of our dataset and describe our method of model fitting.
+This study relies on our large dataset: we calculated 17 metrics of 500 real-world networks and a subset consisting of 8 reasonably chosen (see Section \ref{real_networks}) metrics for $4\times500$ synthetic graphs by generating four counterparts for each real network with well-known network models.
+The dataset of measurements is available online~\cite{supplementary}.
+In this section, we detail the composition of our dataset and describe the main challenges and our method of model calibration.